IndieIndex

 100+Full distribution curve with all statistics.
 High confidence.

-25-99Percentile and mean shown with a note: "Based on [N] data points."
+25-99Percentile ranking, median, and interquartile range (25th-75th percentile) shown with a note: "Based on [N] data points."
 Muted distribution curve.

 Under 10No benchmark displayed.
 Prompt to share and invite peers.